What It Takes to Be a Product Management Coach with Lisa Mo Wagner

 What are the qualities of a great product manager?

-I also think that communication is extremely important.
+Communication is extremely important.
 Being good at that, being clear, being candid, transparent, but also being really good at listening are key.

 How important are emotional intelligence and empathy when developing a product?